CMU-11-791/BioASQ-Rabbit/README.md

 The body of the message; either the question to be processed (`route` message) or the command to perform (`command` messages).

 **route**<br/>
-A list of services (message queues) the message should be sent to.
-After processing a message it is up to the service to send it to the next service in the list.
-If the `route` list is empty the message is dropped (presumably processing the message had some side effects).
+A list of services (routing keys) the message should be sent to.

 Use the `deiis.rabbit.Message` class to create and send messages: